browserengineering/book/book/security.md

 Exercises
 =========

--   Add support for hidden input elements.
+*Hidden input*: Add support for hidden input elements.
 Since they don't need to be laid out, there's no need for a layout type at all!

--   Add support for cookie expiration.
+*Cookie Expiration*: Add support for cookie expiration.
 Cookie expiration dates are set in the `Set-Cookie` header, and can be overwritten if the same cookie is set again with a later date.
 Save the same expiration dates in the `TOKENS` variable and use it to delete old tokens to save memory.

--   Add support for cookie origins.
+*Cookie Origins*: Add support for cookie origins.
 Due to the same-origin policy, a cookie set by `mail.google.com` cannot be read by, say, `calendar.google.com`, because the host name is the same.
 This is a good default,[^23] but is sometimes annoying.
-Cookies can thus set an origin parameter in the `Set-Cookie` header, changing their origin to a more general domain (stripping off some subdomains).
+A server can set an `origin` parameter in the `Set-Cookie` header to strip off some subdomains from the cookie origin.
 Implement this in your browser, making sure to send these generalized-origin cookies on any requests covered by the generalized origin.

--   The `Content-Security-Policy` header is a very powerful tool modern browsers have developed to prevent XSS attacks.
-The full specification is quite complex, but in the simplest use case, the header value is the keyword `default-src` followed by a space-separated list of origins.
+*Content Security Policy*: The `Content-Security-Policy` header is a powerful tool in modern browsers to prevent XSS attacks.
+The full specification is quite complex, but in the simplest case, the header is set to the keyword `default-src` followed by a space-separated list of origins.
 That instructs the browser to refuse to load any resources for that page (CSS, JavaScript, images, and so on) except from those origins.
 Implement support for this header.

--   When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the URL it is coming from.
+*Referer*: When your browser visits a web page, or when it loads a CSS or JavaScript file, it sends a `Referer` header[^24] containing the URL it is coming from.
 Sites often use this for analytics.
-However, for some servers, the URL contains meaningful data that they don't want revealed to other websites.
-For these cases there is a `Referer-Policy` header, which can contain values like `no-referer` (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
-There are other values too, but let's ignore them.
+Implement this in your browser.
+However, some URLs contain personal data that they don't want revealed to other websites, so browsers support a `Referer-Policy` header, which can contain values like `no-referer` (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
+Implement those two values for `Referer-Policy`.
-    Implement both the `Referer` header and the `Referer-Policy` header, with those two values supported.

 [^10]: Our browser only supports one scheme, `http`, so I'm not
     including that in the origin.